-- Knowledge of Language grows in human mind. - KoL consists of the underlying rules that we know but we do not know that we know them. - These underlying rules help generative mechanism of a native speaker speak unheard of sentences and enable them separate grammatical sentences from ungrammatical ones.
+- · Knowledge of Language grows in human mind. - KoL consists of the underlying rules that we know but we do not know that we know them. - These underlying rules help generative mechanism of a native speaker speak unheard of sentences and enable them separate grammatical sentences from ungrammatical ones.

-That is also part of generative capacity that is exactly what we mean by generative capacity.
-Look at look at the second point, third point rather here, does it sounds okay to you?
-Do you agree with this?
-That these underlying rules help generative mechanism of a native speaker speak unheard of sentences and enable them separate grammatical sentences from ungrammatical ones, right.

-So if if someone makes any error anywhere, right.
-And I am I am not giving you any example because I I want to keep it open for all the languages.
-So check with your language, someone makes an error, how long does it take for you to figure out that an error has taken place.
+Look at the second point, the third point rather, here does this sound okay to you?
+Do you agree with this that these underlying rules help the generative mechanism of a native speaker to speak unheard sentences and enable them to separate grammatical sentences from ungrammatical ones?
+So, if someone makes an error anywhere and I am not giving you an example because I want to keep it open for all the languages, so check with your language, someone makes an error, how long does it take for you to figure out that an error has taken place.

-So Sandeep right?
-As I I have asked you, many of many of you understands Hindi, right?
-And I am giving you a Hindi example because I speak and I understand Hindi.
-So if I say "Sandeep Jaati hai" is it a good sentence?

-No.

-An error has occurred, how long did it take you to figure this out?

-Instantly.

-Instantly.

-Instantaneously we do it, right.
-Now it will be unfair to lots of people if if I ask this question to lot of people, so what is the error about?
-So what is what is wrong with this sentence?
-That that is an that could be an unfair question because I do not expect every speaker of language to understand significance of grammatical agreement in terms of gender.
-That is not important, but the fact that an error has occurred takes no time.
+So, Sandeep, and as I have asked you, many of you understand Hindi and I am giving you a Hindi example because I speak and I understand Hindi, so if I say 'Sandeep jati hai', is that a good sentence?
+No, an error has occurred, how long did it take you to figure this out?
+Instantaneously we do that.
+Now it will be unfair to a lot of people, if I ask this question to a lot of people, you know what is this error about, so what is wrong with this sentence?

-That is that is the result generated capacity that is, to separate the grammatical one from ungrammatical sentences within no time, okay.
-And even if someone is speaking very fast, you keep paying attention to that, if that person keeps making if there are there are patterns that are acceptable and someone is saying, you immediately figure out that this person is not a speaker of the language that he is he is speaking.
+That could be an unfair question because I do not expect every speaker of language to understand the significance of grammatical agreement in terms of gender, that is not important but the fact that an error has occurred, takes no time, that is a result of generative capacity, that is to separate grammatical ones from ungrammatical sentences, within no time.
+And even if someone is speaking very fast, you keep paying attention to that if that person keeps making if there are patterns that are not acceptable and someone is saying you immediately figure out that this person is not a speaker of the language that he is speaking, that is at least not a native speaker of that language.

-That is at least not a native speaker of that language.
-I will I will talk to you about native speakers and what we mean by non-native speakers and native speakers some other time.
-Right now, I want you to understand these points that I have highlighted for you and also okay I will I will come to that in a moment.
-So see, look at look at the first point here I know we are running out of time, I will stop in couple of minutes.
+I will talk to you about native speakers and what we mean by non-native speakers and native speakers some other time, right now, I want you to understand these points that I have highlighted for you and also, I will come to that in a moment